-It’s time for another Sø.Nws, your fortnightly glimpse into the ever-changing world of Insurtech, corporate innovation and my rapidly forming view of how the Chinese are about to take over the tech world.
+It’s time for another Sø.Nws, your fortnightly glimpse into the ever-changing world of Insurtech, corporate innovation, and my rapidly forming view of how the Chinese are about to take over the insurance tech world.

 And whilst I’ve literally just got off a video call with ZhongAn, I’m going to start with LEGO.
 Who doesn’t love LEGO right?

 Set up in 1932 by master carpenter Ole Kirk Kristianses, LEGO’s first employee was Godtfred, Ole’s son, who started working in the business age 12.
 Roll forward a couple of years and they’re a team of 6, successfully making…wooden ducks.

 In 1946, post war, they bought a plastic injection-moulding machine and spent a few years making plastic fish and sailors, before hitting on ‘Automatic Binding Bricks’, the forerunner for today’s bricks we know and love.